alessioalex/dev-error-handler/README.md

 # dev-error-handler

-Error-handling middleware that displays syntax highlighted source code.
+HTTP error-handling middleware that displays syntax highlighted source code.
 To be used in development only!

 [![Build Status](https://travis-ci.org/alessioalex/dev-error-handler.svg)](https://travis-ci.org/alessioalex/dev-error-handler)